eighty20results/e20r-sequences/readme.txt

 Create "Series" which are groups of posts/pages where content is revealed to members over time.
 This is the "drip feed content" module for Paid Memberships Pro.

 == Description ==
-This plugin currently requires Paid Memberships Pro.
+This plugin currently requires Paid Memberships Pro and is a complete rip-off of the pmpro_series plugin from strangerstudios

 == Installation ==